Pokémon Legends: Arceus: Setting

-The vast majority of the region is covered in sparse, open wilderness populated with wild Pokémon, with only one significant settlement in addition to a number of small campsites.
-Unlike in the setting of previous Pokémon games, Pokémon are treated as wild animals or forces of nature instead of as companions or partners.
-Poké Balls in the game are made of "Apricorn" fruit and puff steam when a Pokémon is caught, instead of being presented as high-tech devices like in previous installations, while the Pokédex is a paper notebook.
+Most of Hisui is covered in sparse, open wilderness populated with wild Pokémon, with a single significant settlement and several small campsites.
+Unlike previous Pokémon games, Pokémon are treated as wild animals or forces of nature instead of as companions or partners.
+Poké Balls are made of "Apricorn" fruit and puff steam when a Pokémon is caught, while the Pokédex is a paper notebook.